 The compression used in Redcode can be broken down in this fashion:

 A unique compression scheme that also stores full resolution, half resolution, quarter resolution and a thumbnail image information in the same file, without needing to duplicate the data (But still increases the data size by a negligible amount).
 Redcode is based on JPEG2000, though they have made their own modifications to ensure the best quality compression with their cameras.

 The bit rate is variable (VBR), though Red gives approximate data rate guidelines for each compression level (next).

 Redcode is compressed, and the lowest compression setting is 3:1, which effectively means the data is compressed to one-third its original size.
 E.g., a full raster 6K 6144 x 3160 24p file will have a data rate of 2 GB/s (!!).
 The same in RAW will have a data rate of about 670 MB/s (!), while in 3:1 the video might have a data rate of about 220 MB/s.
-If this confuses you, check out my article How to calculate file sizes.

 The highest compression level at the time of this writing is 18:1.
 The compression level is directly related with the write capability of the media used in the camera.
 At greater frame rates, there is more data being written per second, and Red cameras don’t allow you to go all the way to 3:1.
 Tables for compression-frame rate-resolution are available in the camera manuals.

 The lowest compression setting will always yield the best quality, but each production will test various compression levels to find a suitable balance between image quality and data rate.
 E.g., even though major movies like The Hobbit and The Amazing Spiderman could afford 3:1 if they wanted to, they chose to shoot at a lower setting of 5:1, hence saving about 40% in storage needs.